ciscoheat/superforms-web/src/routes/get-started/+page.md

 - `valid` - Tells you whether the validation succeeded or not.
 - `errors` - An object with all validation errors.
-- `data` - The posted data, in this case not valid, so it should be returned to the client as a `failure`.
+- `data` - The posted data, in this case not valid, so it should be returned to the client using `fail`.
 - `empty` - Tells you if the data passed to `superValidate` was empty, as it was in the load function.
 - `message` - A property that can be set as a general information message.
-- `constraints` - An object with [html validation constraints](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#using_built-in_form_validation) than can be spread on input fields.
+- `constraints` - An object with [html validation constraints](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#using_built-in_form_validation) that can be spread on input fields.

+### Displaying errors

 Now we know that validation has failed, and there are some errors being sent to the client.
 So how do we display them?